 Walter Stabb is the Head of Post-production.
 Walter has worked as an Editor, Assistant Editor and Assistant Producer on documentary projects screened by BBC:Storyville, BBC:Arena, HBO America and at festivals internationally.
 Since completing the London Consortium MRES programme, where he explored the relationship between documentary film, trauma and animation, Walter has had the pleasure of leading practical workshops for students on editing and overseen the post-production of The Seasons in Quincy.

 Robyn Jakeman is a producer at the Lab and a PhD student in the English Department at Birkbeck.
 She completed an MA in English literature at the University of Leeds in 2012 and is currently working on her doctoral research on Italian Futurism and its role in the development of British literary modernism.
-Her work at the Lab includes producing a film on Irish borderlands, and developing new sales and exhibition projects.
+Robyn is developing new sales and exhibition projects for the Lab.

 Francis Gooding is the Head of Research at the Derek Jarman Lab.
 He is a writer and researcher.
 He writes on art, music and film, amongst other things.
 He worked as a researcher and author on the Colonial Film: Images of the British Empire project (colonialfilm.org.uk).
 He is a contributing editor to Critical Quarterly, and is the author of Black Light: Myth and Meaning in Modern Painting (2009).